spencertipping/tau/doc/Psi.md

 + `control`: an input ξ used for async control commands (like UNIX signals)

 Dynamic topologies like multiplexers don't involve Ψs; they're handled directly by Γ.

-Processors are keyed with unique, descriptive [η](eta.md) values that can be used to retrieve the monitor/control channels from Ξs.